 If you Google for information about "war on third party cookies", you won't get any cool query completions, but you will get a long detailed opinion from Google's AI confirming that there are serious, long-term, and unresolved issues about privacy and advertising.

-Simplified, persistent cookies are the largest category of third-party cookies, although other kinds exist.
-Since advertisers can be anywhere in the world AND include foreign governments which may not have your best interests in mind, it is "in your interest" to generally block all kinds of third party cookies.
+Since advertisers can be anywhere in the world AND can include foreign governments which may not have your best interests in mind, it is "in your interest" to generally block all kinds of third party cookies.

 Advertisers, however, may complain: gee we can't verify that our ad was shown!
-This claim is BLANTANTLY false.
+This claim is mostly false.
+Worse yet, internet service companies (Google, Bing, DuckDuckGo, Yahoo, Reddit, etc) all want to display graphics from their sites (not your vendor's) -- or even, in some cases, your vendor is required to insert JavaScript into their site!
 There are many ways to verify whether an ad was shown by use of server-side websockets and many other technologies, including, for that matter, direct display of an advertisement from a third party site, which is permitted by nearly ALL browsers.
 The problem is that advertisers want "the dope" on you: your address and phone.
-When you display an advertisement directly from the advertiser's website, they get ONLY a useless IP- address from which you are reading their ad.
-Just say no to all: "THIRD PARTY COOKIES" in your security settings.
+When you disable 3rd-party cookies and display an advertisement directly from the advertiser's website, they get ONLY a useless session cookie with an IP-address of the browser from which you are reading their ad.
+So just say no to all: "THIRD PARTY COOKIES" in your security settings.
+If some website malfunctions, most browsers now provide for exceptions.
+In many cases, all you have to do is refresh the page.

 Without this restriction, you have relatively few "controls" on what can happen behind your back.
 Millions of dollars are spent each year to weasel around what should be a common-sense restriction.